emanuelefirmani/get-git-english/docs/obiettivo_1.rst

     gitk --all

-This happens because, usually, git's graphicinterfaces try to show only meaningful commits, hiding every unnecessary element.
+This happens because, usually, git's graphic interfaces try to show only meaningful commits, hiding every unnecessary element.
-Gitk, for instance, shows only commits belonging to the line of development that get to the current position, omitting what follows in the development line (that is its future) and any other branches.
+Gitk, for instance, shows only commits belonging to the line of development that gets to the current position, omitting what follows in the development line (that is its future) and any other branches.
 In the case of our history, from the viewpoint of `commit A`, `commit B` belongs to